vlk-charles/grupeer/README.md

 sorted by date of purchase.
 If you sort the list of the downloaded PDF files numerically, it should match the order in the spreadsheet.
 This list can then be pasted as another column in the spreadsheet to pair the investments with their respective agreements.
+You should save this in a separate file and keep the original file exactly as it was exported from the website as it may be required for other automatic processes.
 To obtain the sorted list, do:
 ```
 ls *.pdf | sort -n
 ```